HiLab-git/SepNet/README.md

 Pytorch >= 1.4, SimpleITK >= 1.2, scipy >= 1.3.1, nibabel >= 2.5.0 and some common packages.

 ## Usages
--Prepare StructSeg2019 task1 data and split them into two folders: train and valid.
+- Prepare StructSeg2019 task1 data and split them into two folders: train and valid.
 (Each patient's CT image and label should be in a individual folder in train or valid folder) ;
 - Preprocess the data by `data_process/Preprocess.py`;
 - Change the `data_root` in `config/train.txt` to your data root;
 - Run `Python train.py`.